 Bariatric Surgery in Thailand | Gastric Sleeve

-obese and cannot lose weight by diet or lifestyle changes.
-In addition, people who are at risk of serious
+lose weight by diet or lifestyle changes or are at risk of serious obesity-related health problems.

 There are various options to promote weight loss and also reduce the risk of many chronic diseases.
-This includes type 2 diabetes, which is heart disease and Stroke.
+This includes type 2 diabetes, heart disease and stroke.

 - Safer deliveries and pregnancies for mothers.